epicentre-msf/repicentre/README.md

 $ gh issue develop 123 --checkout
 ```

 When naming your branch, we encourage the best practice of `[issue-number]-[short-title]`.
 Once created, you can move between your branches using `git checkout [branch-name]`.
+You can list all existing branches (and see which one you are on) with `git branch -a`

 **Warning.** with **very** rare exception branches **should be based on the `main`.
 Do not create a branch based on another branch.